"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 • And when they want something it is NOW ...

 It's simply a part of their personality!
-A high need baby is just wired a different way temperamentally.
+Such a baby is just wired a different way temperamentally.

-Now, to make this parenting talk less abstract and more concrete, I will present you with my son's high need baby story along with how I dealt with his high needs.
+Now, to make this parenting talk less abstract and more concrete, I will present you with my son's story along with how I dealt with his high needs.

 My High Need Baby: Hardly Sleeping and Waking Up Often and Easily